Otto Barić: Albania national team

-After being without a job for nearly two years, Barić returned to coaching as he was named the head coach of the Albania national team in June 2006, after Hans-Peter Briegel's contract with the team was not extended.
-Barić stayed as coach of Albania until the 2008 European Championship with hopes to take the team to the final tournament for the first time.
+After being without a job for nearly two years, Barić returned to coaching as he was named manager of the Albania national team in June 2006, after Hans-Peter Briegel's contract with the team was not extended.
+Barić stayed on until the 2008 European Championship with hopes to take the team to the final tournament for the first time.
 Unlike his predecessor, Barić lived in Tirana to closely watch the Albanian First Division and its players.

 He debuted with a 2–2 draw against Belarus on 2 September 2006.
-Then Albania went on to lose 2–0 at home against Romania, but the draws against Bulgaria and Slovenia, and the wins 6–0 on aggregate against Luxembourg, showed the good work of the coach.
+Then Albania went on to lose 2–0 at home against Romania, but the draws against Bulgaria and Slovenia, and the wins 6–0 on aggregate against Luxembourg, showed the results of his work.
 Albania might have even won with the Netherlands in Tirana if an own goal of Dutch defender Melchiot would have not been disallowed by the referee.
-Barić values were shown even when he promised to renew the Albania national team and somehow managed to do that.
+Barić's values were shown even when he promised to renew the Albania national team and somehow managed to do that.
 He left out of the squad captain Igli Tare, even though he was a player of Lazio.
 But he proved this decision right because the team managed to do really well without him.
 He also gave their debuts to Tirana 19-year-old player, Jahmir Hyka, and 20-year-old Besa Kavajë player, Andi Lila, not to mention 21-year-old Kristi Vangjeli, who plays for Aris in Greece.
 But the Euro 2008 qualifying campaign ended in shame for Albania, following two heavy losses against Belarus (2–4 at home) and Romania (1–6 in Bucharest).
 Although Barić was suspended for these two matches and both were not directed by him, but by his assistant, he could not accept his player's behavior and announced his withdrawal although he had agreed to an extension of his contract some days before.